OpenEvalProject/evals/manuscripts/elife-86127/v2/manuscript.md

 ![Figure 7.](https://cdn.elifesciences.org/articles/86127/elife-86127-fig7-v2.jpg)

-**Figure 7.:** C likely functions together with PRC2 to dampen the expression of stemness genes by promoting low levels of H3K27me3 at their cis-regulatory elements.Loss of fru functions leads to reduced repressive histone marks and increased stemness gene expression in neuroblasts.C
+**Figure 7.:** Loss of fruC functions leads to reduced repressive histone marks and increased stemness gene expression in neuroblasts.

-## Fru is a multifaceted transcriptional regulator of gene expression
+### Fru is a multifaceted transcriptional regulator of gene expression

 Fru protein isoforms have been detected in many cell types in flies (Ito et al., 1996; Ryner et al., 1996; Djiane et al., 2013; Michki et al., 2021; Zhou et al., 2021; Dillon et al., 2022; Xu et al., 2022).
 The role of Fru in stem cell differentiation remained undefined.
 Studies linking Fru isoform-specific DNA-binding across the genome with Fru function have been confounded by multiple issues.
 These include the co-expression of multiple isoforms with different binding specificities within the same cell types, as well as the heterogeneity and scarcity of cell types which express Fru within the central brain, where male-specific Fru isoforms (FruM) have been most intensely studied (Goodwin and Hobert, 2021).
 In this study, the identification of FruC as the sole isoform expressed in type II neuroblasts along with the use of brat-null brains, which are highly enrich for these neuroblasts, has enabled the study of FruC genomic binding in a defined cell type where it is known to be expressed.
 By using gene activity in the Notch pathway as an in vivo functional readout, we have now been able to link genomic and genetic evidence to identify a clear role for FruC in negatively regulating the expression of FruC-target genes during asymmetric neuroblast division (Figures 3 and 4).
 Our data strongly correlate the downregulation of Notch and Notch downstream-effector gene activity by FruC to PRC2-mediated low-level enrichment of H3K27me3 (Figures 5 and 6).
 This mechanistic correlation appears to be broadly applicable to genes that promote stemness or prime differentiation in neuroblasts (Figure 3D and E).
 These data led us to propose a model in which FruC functions together with PRC2 to fine-tune the expression of genes by promoting low-level enrichment of H3K27me3 at their cis-regulatory elements.
 Transcriptomic analyses have revealed that fru transcripts are enriched in fly renal stem cells in which Notch signaling plays an important role in regulating their stemness (Xu et al., 2022).
 We speculate that the mechanisms we have described in this study might be applicable to the regulation of gene expression in the renal stem cell lineage.
 It will also be interesting to investigate whether the male-specific FruMC isoform, having the same DNA-binding specificity, utilizes a similar mechanism to regulate the multitude of developmental programs throughout the brain that contribute to a sexually dimorphic nervous system.

-## Mechanisms that fine-tune gene transcription
+### Mechanisms that fine-tune gene transcription

 What mechanisms allow transcriptional factors to promote inactivation of gene transcription vs. the fine-tuning of their expression?
 In the type II neuroblast lineage, transcription factors Erm and Hamlet (Ham) function together with histone deacetylases to sequentially inactivate type II neuroblast functionality genes including tll and pointed during INP commitment (Weng et al., 2010; Zhu et al., 2011; Eroglu et al., 2014; Janssens et al., 2014; Koe et al., 2014; Xie et al., 2016; Hakes and Brand, 2020; Rives-Quinto et al., 2020).
 In erm- or ham-null brains, Notch reactivation ectopically activates type II neuroblast functionality gene expression in INPs, driving their reversion into supernumerary neuroblasts.
 Importantly, mis-expressing either gene overrides activated Notch activity in neuroblasts, and drives them to prematurely differentiate into neurons.
 Thus, Erm- and Ham-associated histone deacetylation can robustly counteract activity of the Notch transcriptional activator complex and inactivate Notch downstream-effector gene transcription.
 In contrast to Erm and Ham, FruC appears to reduce activity of the Notch transcriptional activator complex instead.
 Loss of fruC function modestly increases Notch activity in mitotic type II neuroblasts leading to moderately higher levels of Notch activity and Notch downstream-effector gene expression in immature INPs (Figure 4A and E).
 Ectopic Notch activity in immature INPs due to loss of fruC function can be efficiently buffered by the multilayered gene control mechanism and does not perturb the onset of INP commitment (Figure 2F–I).
 Furthermore, neuroblasts continually overexpressing FruC for 72 hours maintained their identities, despite displaying a reduced cell diameter and expressing markers that are typically diagnostic of Ase+ immature INPs (Figure 2J–L).
 These results suggest that FruC dampens rather than overrides activated Notch activity and are consistent with the findings that FruC-bound regions displaying little changes in histone acetylation levels between fruC-null and control neuroblasts (Figure 4—figure supplement 1C–D).
 Thus, transcriptional repressors that inactivate gene transcription render the activity of transcriptional activators ineffective, whereas transcriptional repressors that fine-tune gene expression dampen their activity.

 A key follow-up question on a proposed role for FruC in fine-tuning gene expression in neuroblasts is the mechanistic link between this transcriptional repressor and the dampening of gene transcription.
 A previous study suggested that Fru functions through Heterochromatin protein 1a (Hp1a) to promote gene repression during the specification of sexually dimorphic neurons (Ito et al., 2012).
 Hp1a catalyzes deposition of the H3K9me3 mark (Eissenberg and Elgin, 2014).
 FruC-bound genes in neuroblasts display undetectable levels of H3K9me3, and knocking down hp1a function did not enhance the supernumerary neuroblast phenotype in numbhypo brains (data not presented).
 Thus, it is unlikely that FruC finely tunes gene transcription by promoting H3K9me3 enrichment.
 A small subset of FruC-bound peaks showed increased enrichment of H3K27ac in neuroblasts in fruC-null brains compared with control brains (Figure 4—figure supplement 1D).
 However, FruC overexpression mildly reduces activity of the Notch transcriptional activator complex in neuroblasts (Figure 2J–L).
 Thus, histone deacetylation appears to play a minor role in FruC-mediated fine-tuning of gene expression in neuroblasts.
 Most peaks that displayed statistically significantly reduced H3K27me3 levels in fruC-null neuroblasts compared with control neuroblasts are bound by FruC (Figure 5E).
 Many FruC-bound peaks displayed the enrichment of PRC2 subunits, Su(z)12 and Caf-1, and reduced PRC2 function enhanced the supernumerary neuroblast phenotype in numbhypo brains (Figure 6D–G; Figure 5—figure supplement 1A).
 These results strongly suggest a model in which low-level enrichment of H3K27me3 in cis-regulatory elements of FruC-bound genes fine-tunes their expression in neuroblasts (Figure 7).

-## PRC2 fine-tunes gene transcription during developmental transitions
+### PRC2 fine-tunes gene transcription during developmental transitions

 A counterintuitive finding from this study is the role for PRC2 and low levels of H3K27me3 enrichment in fine-tuning active gene transcription in type II neuroblasts.
 PRC2 is thought to be the only complex that deposits the H3K27me3 repressive histone mark and functions to repress gene transcription (Laugesen et al., 2019; Morgan and Shilatifard, 2020; Piunti and Shilatifard, 2021).
 PRC2 subunits and H3K27me3 are enriched in many active genes in various cell types, including embryonic stem cells and quiescent B cells in mice and human differentiating erythroid cells (Brookes et al., 2012; Frangini et al., 2013; Kaneko et al., 2013; Morey et al., 2013; Xu et al., 2015; Giner-Laguarda and Vidal, 2020; Ochiai et al., 2020).
 However, the functional significance of their occupancies in active gene loci in vertebrate cells remains unclear due to a lack of sensitized functional readouts and a lack of insight regarding transcription factors for their recruitment.
 Several similarities exist between these vertebrate cell types and fly type II neuroblasts.
 First, both vertebrate and fly cells are poised to undergo a cell-state transition.
 Second, the pattern of PRC2 subunit occupancy in cis-regulatory elements of active vertebrate and fly genes appears as discrete peaks that are also enriched with low levels of H3K27me3.
 Building on the functional evidence collected in vivo, we propose that FruC functions together with PRC2 to fine-tune the expression of genes that promote stemness or prime differentiation by promoting low-level enrichment of H3K27me3 in their cis-regulatory elements in type II neuroblasts (Figure 7).
 Thus, PRC2-mediated low-level enrichment of H3K27me3 we have described in this study should be broadly applicable to the fine-tuned gene activity attained by dampening transcription during binary cell fate specification and cell-state transitions in vertebrates.